 Hiring is a two-way street, and candidates are assessing your company just as much as you're evaluating them.
 An unnecessarily lengthy interview process can deter highly skilled candidates who have other opportunities on the table.
 To avoid this, streamline your process without compromising on the depth of assessment.
 Consider utilizing technology for initial screenings to ensure that only the most suitable candidates advance to the next stages in the process.

 Some candidates report that there is poor communication about the hiring process and timeline, or worse, communication stops altogether, leaving interviewees in the dark about the next steps.
 Employers must remember that by “ghosting” candidates or lacking in communication, they are leaving an impression that may not be so favorable.
 Whether or not the candidate is a good fit for the company, it is still seen as highly valuable to continue communication with the candidate, even if it is to let them know that they might not be the right fit for the role.
 It is crucial for hiring managers to realize that an interview process can be a glimpse into what working at the company would be like, so for that reason, it is important to put a lot of thought and consideration into the interview process and the candidate experience.

 GIVING OUT TIME-INTENSIVE ASSIGNMENTS

-After accommodating multiple interviews and meetings, candidates are often then asked to prepare a homework assignment.
-While this may be necessary to verify functional proficiency or evaluate problem-solving ability, hiring managers need to keep in mind the time and effort these requests require.
-Does this assignment seem like “consulting for free,” resulting in an end product that the company could implement without credit or compensation to the candidate?
-Companies need to keep in mind that sought-after candidates are going to weigh whether doing the assignment is even worth the prospective employment, considering how many opportunities are out there in the seeker-favoring market.
+After accommodating multiple interviews and meetings, candidates are sometimes asked to complete a small project or test.
+While this may be necessary to evaluate functional proficiency or to assess a specific skillset, hiring managers need to keep in mind the time and effort these requests can take.
+While this assessment step is common for certain roles, sought-after candidates are going to weigh whether doing the assignment is even worth the prospective employment, considering that other companies are expressing interest – or have already extended an offer.